-Setting up your Roth IRA is simple.
-An investing advisor will walk you through the paperwork and help you choose the mutual funds you’ll invest in through your Roth.
+An investing advisor will walk you through the paperwork and help you choose the mutual funds you’ll invest in through any options you choose.
 You can even set up automatic contributions to make retirement saving as convenient as a 401(k).

-An experienced advisor can also show you other options if your income exceeds the limits of a Roth IRA or if you’ve maxed out your Roth IRA but still have money to invest.
-You can find a trustworthy investing advisor through Dave’s nationwide network of investing Endorsed Local Providers (ELPs).
+An expert advisor can also show you other options if your income exceeds the limits of your first choice.
+Or, if you’ve maxed out your tax deductible investible income but still have money to invest, they can help with that too.
+You can find an experienced pro with our nationwide investing network, SmartVestor.
+Find your pro today!